senacor/InnoLabFacebookMessenger/bare-metal_bot/README.md

-# Bare Metal Facebook Chat Bot
+# Bare Metal Facebook Chatbot

 This is a very basic chatbot, demonstrating how to create a Facebook chatbot backend without any framework wrapping and hiding all the magic magic.